jabiertxof/pangoToSVG/README.md

 ##Changelog
 - 0.1.0 Initial release
--0.1.1 Remove comments and move to .md
+- 0.1.1 Remove comments and move to .md
+- 0.1.2 Added a Gimp plugin to show pango info on current Gimp layer

 ##Credits
 ```